amjedidiah/bizapp-web/README.md

 - Improved `Table` component
 - Sticky Customer card on desktop
 - OG Images
+- Monorepo for the dashboard and mobile app

 > Node version used: 18.19.1 (npm v10.2.4)